Epilepsy & Seizures

 • Parenteral thiamine should be given before any carbohydrate-containing fluids or food.

-• The recommended initial preventive thiamine dose is 200 mg; if Wernicke encephalopathy is suspected, give 200 mg 3 times daily for at least 2 days.
+• The recommended initial preventive thiamine dose is 200 mg; if Wernicke encephalopathy is suspected, give 200 mg three times daily for at least 2 days.

 • Investigation of first seizures must include neuroimaging.